Washing and rinsing lines

 These rollers may also be referred to as squeeze rollers, dewatering rollers, wringer rollers, squeeze rolls, dewatering rolls, water squeezing rollers, liquid removal rollers, wringer rolls, press rolls or acid squeezing rollers, depending on the process and industry.

-Help keep the material condition more consistent across the width. - Improve downstream stability
+keep the material condition more even across the width

 | Application Area | Roller Function |